Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 - Get regular dental checkups.

-- Using a toothbrush with soft bristles.
+- Use a toothbrush with soft bristles.
 Replace your toothbrush when bristles get bent.

 - Have your dentist show you the proper ways to brush and floss.